PIFSCstockassessments/agepro-dev/src/README.txt

                     ranx.h (header for ranx.c)
                     util.h (header for util.c)
 /******************************************************************************/
-Steps to compile AGEPRO executable using a C language compiler (e.g., gcc) (1) Compile object files for the files ranx.c, boxmuller.c, and util.c
+Steps to compile AGEPRO executable using a C language compiler (e.g, gcc) (1) Compile object files for the files ranx.c, boxmuller.c, and util.c
     Use syntax:
     gcc -c filename.c